eo33/ecommerce-app/README.md

 1. Task: Display a 'thank you' page to show that the orders go through.
 (DONE)
 1. Task: Implement a user-friendly that allows customers to access the current status of the order.
 (DONE)
 1. Task: Implement a functionality that allows user to see the order status of their orders.
 (DONE)
 1. Task: Implement pagination that limits order shown.
+(DONE)

 #### Work progress

 - 21 Nov 2023 - Created orders functionality, such as the db schema, API and client-side request.
 Also made a thank you page to show the orders go through.
 Worked on the Figma design as well.
 - 22 Nov 2023 - Worked on the backend logic to retrieve data
 - 23 Nov 2023 - Worked on the frontend functionality, which includes the filtering.
+- 24 Nov 2023 - Worked on pagination.
+Used `react-paginate` to implement it.

 ## Feature 7: Admin Panel: